Podotara

-Podotara is a fungal genus in the family Pilocarpaceae.
+Podotara is a fungal genus in the family Ectolechiaceae.
 It is a monotypic genus, containing the single species Podotara pilophoriformis, an uncommon foliicolous (leaf-dwelling), crustose lichen that grows on Podocarpus totara, a species of podocarp tree endemic to New Zealand.
 Both the genus and the species were proposed in 1996.

 Taxonomy

 Podotara was first defined and described by William Malcolm and Antonín Vězda, stemming from the discovery of an unusual crustose lichen exhibiting spherical, stalked found growing on the leaves of an endemic podocarp in New Zealand.
 The new genus and its single species, named Podotara pilophoriformis, could not be categorised under any known genus or family, thereby highlighting its uncertain affinity.
 The genus name, Podotara, is a fusion of parts of the name Podocarpus totara, the Latin binomial of the plant on which the holotype of the species was found.
 The specific epithet, pilophoriformis, was chosen due to the perceived resemblance between the stalked apothecia of the new species and those distinctive to Pilophorus.